l-j-g/tpye/help.md

 Before starting the application ensure that all of the system environment requirements have been met.

-To install the necessary dependencies,  navigate to your *type* installation folder and execute the following command in your command line prompt:
+To install the necessary dependencies, navigate to your *type* src folder and execute the following command in your command line prompt:

 `-pip3 install ./requirements.txt`

 Ensure that the tpye executable file has the required permissions:
 `chmod +x ./type.sh`

-To start the application type the following, within the type installation directory.
+To start the application type the following, within the type src directory.

 `./type.sh`